eddlev/companion-harness/SECURITY.md

 - identity seeds

 ## Recommendations
+- Avoid committing raw transcripts in public.
 - Treat all spine capsules as sensitive by default.
-- Use private repos for real companions.
-- Avoid committing raw transcripts in public.
 - Prefer capsule summaries + hashes + HREF references over full text dumps.
 - If you store real relationship content, encrypt capsule payloads at rest (client-side).
+- Do not commit sensitive companion capsules to public repos.
+Use private repos even if the harness itself is public.

 ## Reporting
 If you discover a security issue in the harness spec or reference code: